Miniseries and Film Adaptations of Pride and Prejudice by Jane Austen

 In addition to the miniseries and film adaptations of Pride and Prejudice listed here, there was also a 1967 British TV adaptation which seems to have been lost to time.
 Which of these have you seen?
 Which do you think is most faithful to the original spirit of the novel?

-How do you encapsulate Pride and Prejudice in a 2-hour film?
-The 2005 version starring Kiera Knightley as Elizabeth and Matthew Macfayden as Darcy manages to do just that.
+How do you encapsulate Pride and Prejudice in a two-hour film?
+The 2005 version starring Kiera Knightley as Elizabeth Bennett and Matthew Macfayden as Mr. Darcy manages to do just that.
 It was a collaboration between British and American film production companies.

 More about this adaptation